laravel/docs/verification.md

         // ...
     }

 Once this interface has been added to your model, newly registered users will automatically be sent an email containing an email verification link.
-As you can see by examining your `EventServiceProvider`, Laravel already contains a `SendEmailVerificationNotification` listener that is attached to the `Illuminate\Auth\Events\Registered` event.
+As you can see by examining your `EventServiceProvider`, Laravel already contains a `SendEmailVerificationNotification` [listener](/docs/{{version}}/events) that is attached to the `Illuminate\Auth\Events\Registered` event.

+If you are manually implementing registration within your application instead of using [Laravel Jetstream](https://jetstream.laravel.com), you should ensure that you are dispatching the `Illuminate\Auth\Events\Registered` event after a user's registration is successful:

+    use Illuminate\Auth\Events\Registered;

+    event(new Registered($user));

 <a name="database-preparation"></a>
 ### Database Preparation